 If there is a warrant of possession, you must act quickly because the warrant can be executed immediately.
 You should get legal help urgently.

 After the application has been lodged, the matter will then be listed for hearing.
 This can happen any date after lodgement and you may not be given more than a few days warning.
 You will receive a letter or email with the hearing date.
 If your mail is not reliable, you can call the VCAT registry to check when the hearing has been listed.

 Even if you get a hearing date, this does not mean the review hearing has been granted.
-At the hearing, the tenant will need to convince the VCAT member to grant the new hearing.
+At the hearing, the renter will need to convince the VCAT member to grant the new hearing.
 If the rehearing application is successful, the new hearing will normally go ahead on the same day (i.e. in relation to the original application for a possession order or compensation order), so you need to be prepared for this too.

 If you, or someone you know, is at risk of homelessness and has received a notice to vacate, or missed a VCAT hearing contact Justice Connect Homeless Law immediately on 1800 606 313 (free call from a landline).